 Risks are identified at both entity level and process level.
 In the former, the risks identified are considered in any case to have a significant impact on financial information, regardless of the likelihood of their occurrence.
-Process-level risks, on the other hand, are assessed - regardless of relevant controls (so called "valutazione a livello inerente") - in terms of potential impact and the probability of occurrence, on the basis of both qualitative and quantitative elements.
+Process-level risks, on the other hand, are assessed - regardless of relevant controls (known as the "valutazione a livello inerente") - in terms of potential impact and the probability of occurrence, on the basis of both qualitative and quantitative elements.

-Following the identification and assessment of the risks, controls were established that are aimed at reducing to an acceptable level the risk connected with the failure to achieve the objectives of the controls, at both entity and process levels.
+Following the identification and assessment of the risks, controls were established that are aimed at reducing to an acceptable level the possibility that risks may materialize, at both the entity and process levels.

-In particular, the structure of controls for companies or group of companies provides "Entity/Company Level Controls", as control instruments determined on a center level and of common application in the context of the Group or of a particular area, which allow to the controlling company to address, determine and monitor the design and the effectiveness of the System of ICFR of controlled companies, or as control instruments which operate in transverse manner in respect of a single company or business areas.
+In particular, the structure of controls for companies or group of companies provides "Entity/Company Level Controls", as control instruments determined on a center level and of common application in the context of the Group or of a particular area, which allow to the controlling company to address, determine and monitor the design and the effectiveness of the System of ICFR of controlled companies, or as control instruments which operate in transverse manner in respect of a single company or business line.

 Entity level controls are classified in compliance with the five above-mentioned components referred to in the COSO Report.
 The structure of controls in a process level provides instead specific or monitoring controls, as a set of activities, manual or automated, with the purpose of prevent, identify and correct any errors or irregularities which could occur during the carrying out of the operative activities.

-With a view to improving the efficiency of the System of ICFR and its sustainability over time, the specific controls have been sub-divided into standard controls and key controls, meaning controls that are decisive for purposes of preventing false representations in accounting documents.
+In order to improve the efficiency of the System of ICFR and its sustainability over time, the controls have been sub-divided into standard controls and key controls, meaning controls that are decisive for purposes of preventing false representations in accounting documents.
 Over-arching structural controls are also identified, meaning structural elements of the System of ICFR aimed at defining a general context which promotes the proper execution and control of operating activities.
-In particular, over-arching structural controls are those related to the segregation of incompatible duties, which aims to ensure that tasks and duties that could facilitate the commission and/or concealment of frauds/errors are not concentrated with the same person.
+In particular, over-arching structural controls are those related to the segregation of incompatible activities and responsibilities (the so-called "Segregation of Duties"), which aims to ensure that tasks and duties that could facilitate the commission and/or concealment of frauds/errors are not concentrated with the same person.
 Where activities are carried out with the support of IT systems, the proper segregation is verified also with regard to the assigned roles and usernames.

 Within the scope of the companies identified as significant, the processes at greatest risk were defined and assessed and the top-down risk-based approach was applied.
-In accordance with this approach, the Company then identified and assessed the risks with the greatest impact and the related controls, both general and specific, aimed at reducing the possibility of the aforesaid risks occurring to an acceptable level.
+In accordance with this approach, the Company then identified and assessed the risks with the greatest impact and the related controls (referred to as primary key controls), both with regard to general monitoring and specific controls, aimed at reducing the possibility of the aforesaid risks occurring to an acceptable level.